Educational Guide

 Key Advantages

-• Lower Installation Cost: Simpler design requires less labor and materials, saving 15-20% vs hip roofs.
+• Lower Installation Cost: Simpler design requires less labor and materials, saving roughly 10-20% vs hip roofs.

 • Maximum Attic Space: Vertical gable walls provide full-height attic space ideal for storage or conversion.